Home decor plays a huge role in keeping your house looking fresh and organized, but what if you’re decorating on a budget?

 Costs for home decor can get pretty pricey depending on what you’re looking for.
 Whether we want more wall art, throw pillows, a new throw rug, or to switch up the furniture, the price tag is often a big factor in what we decide to purchase.
 Lots of contemplation goes on in the home section of any local department store, to say the least.

 To help ease any financial stress, we asked expert Gabija Antanaitytė, an interior designer at Planner 5D, for her best advice for decorating on a budget.
-Here are her top five suggestions for inexpensive ways to upgrade your home decor.
+Here are her top six suggestions for inexpensive ways to upgrade your home decor.

 We understand the desire to revamp your home design.
 Maybe you’re sick of the color scheme or tired of certain patterns.
-However, before changing absolutely everything and buying multiple brand-new pieces, it’s worth taking a good look at what you have.
+However, before changing absolutely everything and buying brand-new pieces, it’s worth taking a good look at what you have.

 “Sometimes when we are living in the same place, we don’t recognize the nice furniture we have,” Antanaitytė says.
 “It ends up covered with dust or everyday items.”

 Tidy up and organize your furniture, dust everything off, and get a better look at the home decor you’re working with.
 Can it be moved or repurposed, perhaps?
 This should be the first step in budgeting for your new home decor.
 Getting creative about it could definitely save you money from the get-go.

 “Just do some cleaning and add slipcovers on existing furniture, repaint it, or change handles and tops,” Antanaitytė says.
 “In a while, it will look new and easily fit into a new home decor style.”

 It’s tempting to go for high-end furniture and decor when redecorating.
 Of course, you want your home to look the best it possibly can, but there are ways to do that on a budget.